A three day Poldark inspired tour of the north Cornish coast and Bodmin Moor

 Buffeted by Atlantic waves, Cornwall’s north coast is an expanse of cliffs, bays, beaches and clusters of seaside villages and towns.
 Being home to a large part of the Cornish Mining World Heritage Site, it is well endowed when it comes to Poldark connections.

-Start out in the far west of Cornwall on the mining heritage coast of West Penwith.
-On what has got to be one of the most amazing drives in the country you will discover a journey of stunning views as the road hugs the coast and with every turn opens out onto yet more ocean splendour.
-Continue to the tiny hamlet of Botallack and after first passing Botallack Manor which featured as Ross Poldark's ancestral home in the original 1970’s series, the stunning mining landscape comes into view.
+Start out in the far west of Cornwall at St Just on the mining heritage coast of West Penwith.
+Leave the town on what has got to be one of the most amazing drives in the country (the B3066) where you will discover a journey of stunning views as the road hugs the coast and with every turn opens out onto yet more ocean splendour.
+Continue to the tiny hamlet of Botallack turning off to the left and follow signs to the Count House, the stunning mining landscape soon comes into view.

 Park up just beyond the Count House and with care take a walk to the cliff to see the magical site of Crowns Mine perched perilously at the base of the cliff near the crashing waves.
 It is possible walk down to the mines on the path but caution should be taken and the hike back up can be a challenge.
 Looking westwards the first engine house you see is West Wheal Owles which featured as Ross Poldark's mines, Wheal Leisure and Wheal Grace.
 It's a flat walk and many a famous scene has been shot there.
 If the Count House is open have a coffee and watch the film about the use of the area for filming.

-From Botallack hit the South West Coast Path and visit Levant Mine and Beam Engine just two miles along the coast.
-Levant featured in Poldark series one as Tressiders Rolling Mill and in series two as the beam engine is discussed by Francis and Ross.
+From Botallack hit the South West Coast Path and visit Levant Mine and Beam Engine just two miles along the coast to the east.
+Levant featured in Poldark series one as Tressiders Rolling Mill and in series two as the beam engine discussed by Francis and Ross.
 Levant Mine has been restored and is the only surviving example of a working beam engine.
 Take a tour and learn the meaning of many mining terms.

-On arrival at Geevor Tin Mine head first for the Count House Café to have a bite to eat - in true Cornish mining style, the pasties are particularly good!
+It's possible to carry on walking to Geevor Tin Mine but you may prefer to head back to the car and drive.
+On arrival, seeing it's lunchtime, head first for the Count House Café to have a bite to eat - in true Cornish mining style, the pasties are particularly good, as is the view!

 Although not used in the filming of Poldark, Geevor is a must-visit.
 It’s the largest preserved mine site in the country and offers an underground tour deep into the 18th Century tunnels.
 There’s also a chance to get interactive in the Hard Rock Museum and to explore the many buildings with their magnificent mining machinery.